 A friend suggested I write this post, when I mentioned to her some of the things people have said to me post-split.
 It’s been three and a half years since my divorce but the hits keep coming!
 So I asked some of my divorced Facebook friends to tell me some of the worst comments they have gotten.
 Since I have even more readers on this blog, if you have one you want me to add any that I don’t have here, PLEASE SHARE THEM!
-I am considering sending this to HuffPo depending on how it goes.
 More often that not, the rudest most inappropriate comments come from casual acquaintances, not close friends.
 Also my friend and fellow divorcee, Carolyn Castiglia has re-posted some of my comments at Babble.com If you notice any changes in my quotes from this article to hers, it is just because I made edits to my piece in the after she had read it, but before her article got published.
 I don’t have an editor over here, so I am constantly revising myself.

 1. You should have tried to keep it together for the kids - There have been tons of studies published about the negative effects of divorce on children.
-Divorce is never easy on anyone and it usually the last resort for any couple with children.
-It isn’t exactly healthy to raise children in a combative environment with constant fighting.
+Divorce is never easy on anyone and it usually the last resort for any couple with kids.
+Parents know it isn’t exactly healthy to raise children in a combative environment with constant fighting.
 If one spouse is being physically, mentally or emotionally abusive to another, the abuse could easily spread to the children.
-In fact some may have divorced for the sake of their kids, as they didn’t want them growing up in a toxic environment.
-The decision to divorce has probably weighed heavily on them for months if not years.
+In fact some couples may have divorced for the sake of their kids.
+Growing up in an extremely toxic environment can cause a lot more damage than splitting time between two households.
+The decision to divorce has probably weighed heavily on the couple for months if not years.
 When someone states this obvious fact it is just rubbing salt in a wound.

 2. How could you give up that lifestyle?
 The money, cars, vacations?
 Couldn’t you just put up with it? - So are you a spouse or a prostitute?
 For some, it is a fine line, as some men and women marry purely for financial gain.
 But for the vast majority of us, we married for love and no amount of money and stability can replace that.
 If one partner is treating the other like garbage, the damage to a person‘s self-esteem and sense of well-being is not worth any amount of material wealth.

-3. I totally saw it coming – Who are you the divorce Svengali?
+3. I totally saw it coming – Who are they the divorce Svengali?
 No one knows what goes on in a marriage besides the two people in that marriage.
 No one.
-You may think you do, but you don’t.
 It is one thing if you have confided to your friend that you were having problems.
 It’s another thing entirely if you haven’t.

-4. You need tons of sex, you should just go out there and get laid, go crazy - It’s not terrible advice, but for some sex can turn into another form of self-destructive behavior just like drugs or alcohol.
-I suspect that some people say this because they are secretly wishing they could live the dream.
-Being single after a certain age is hardly a sexual paradise, especially if you are picky about your sexual partners.
+4. You need tons of sex, you should just go out there and get laid, go crazy - It’s not terrible advice, but for some sex can turn into another form of self-destructive behavior, just like drugs or alcohol.
+I suspect that some say this because they are secretly wishing they could “live the dream.”
+Being single after a certain age is hardly a sexual paradise.
 For many of us it is boring, lonely and quite sexless.

 5. You’re in denial – For some divorce is the greatest thing that ever happened to them.
 No one should assume that they are denying their real grief.